KarrLab/obj_tables/docs/migration.rst

     :align: center
     :alt: Example Schema repo metadata worksheet in an Excel data file

-    Figure X. Example Schema repo metadata worksheet in an Excel data file.
+    Example Schema repo metadata worksheet in an Excel data file.
     This schema repo metadata provides the point in the schema's commit history at which migration of the data file would start.

 With regard to the *previous* relation between schema changes files, recall that dependencies among commits in a repository are structured as a directed acyclic graph because each commit (except the first) has one or more previously created parents upon which it depends.
-Migration topologically sorts the commits in a *schema repo* and then migrates data files from the first *schema changes* file to the last one.
+Migration topologically sorts the commits in a *schema repo* and then migrates data files from the Schema version pointed to by the schema repo metadata to the last *schema changes* file in the schema repo.
 Therefore, *schema changes* files must be located in the dependency graph so that any valid topological sort creates a valid migration sequence.

-[See the examples in Figure x.]
+.. todo: See the examples in Figure x.

 Migration migrates a data file from the schema commit identified in the file's schema's git metadata to the last *schema changes* configuration file in the *schema repo*.